 Transoms: 1.
 A small, hinged window above another window or a door; the horizontal crosspiece to which such a window is hinged.
-2. A window or group of windows located above a door or larger window.
+2. A window or group of windows located above a door or larger window. spaces and textures of a structure across a vertical plane.
+Vista: A view or prospect, especially one seen through a long, narrow avenue or passage, as between rows of trees or houses.

-Vertical Rhythm: The pattern of shapes, spaces and textures of a structure across a vertical plane.
+Vertical Rhythm: The pattern of shapes,